-- Remember the MCQ has 60% of the marks, and that each question is worth 2% of your total score.
-So be very careful with each question and try your best not to make any mistakes.
+- The MCQ is the biggest component with 56% of the marks, and with each question worth 2% of your total score, it is the most important.
+So take your time and be very careful with each question.

 - Aim to leave at least 10-15 minutes at the end to check the whole paper thoroughly.

 - Some questions are easy – do these calmly and carefully but quickly and move on, so that you will have time for the harder questions.

 - If you’re stuck on a question, leave it first.
 Come back to question after you finish the whole paper.